Siberian Tiger Introduction Project: Kazakhstan

 On 8 September 2017, the government of Kazakhstan announced the outline of its tiger reintroduction program and signed a memorandum with the WWF for assistance.
 Tigers will be introduced in the extensive riparian forest along the southeastern shore of Lake Balkhash.
 On 1 January 2018, the government will designate a new nature reserve in the area to restore the degraded habitat and protect it thereafter.
-The restoration will include the reintroduction of the locally extinct Asiatic wild ass and Bactrian deer.
-It will also help protect Lake Balkhash.
+The restoration will include the reintroduction of the locally extinct Bactrian deer into the Ile Balkhash nature reserve, the Przewalski's Horse into the nearby Altyn Dala Conservation Initiative, and the Transcaspian wild ass into both Ile Balkhash and altyn dala.
+Hopefully also in the future, we'll also be able to reintroduce Wild Bactrian camels, and Mongolian gazelles to Kazakhstan as potential tiger food and for ecosystem restoration.
+Which will then, hopefully because of the tigers, will increase the number of scavengers such as the Cinereous vulture, Himalayan vulture, Brown-necked raven, Eastern Transcaucasian Red fox, and the Corsac fox subspecies Vulpes corsac turkmenicus.
+It will also help protect Lake Balkhash, and create habitats and spaces for smaller animals to live such as the foxes and the Asian houbara.
 Conservationist hope to engage local communities in the program to help tackle poaching and other illegal activities.
+Then the big day in September 2024 when two Siberian tigers "a male named bogdan and a female named kuma" were brought over from a big cat shelter in Netherlands and placed into a semi wild enclosure.
+So that when they hopefully breed there offspring will be released into the wild once they mature.
+Their goal is to get a healthy population of 50 tigers in the wilds of the Ile Balkhash nature reserve by 2035.

 Iran

 Siberian tigers might be introduced to areas in northern Iran where Caspian tigers once lived.
 In 2010, a pair of Siberian tigers sent by Russia to Iran's Tehran Zoological Garden (Eram Zoo) in exchange for a pair of Persian leopards were set to be introduced to the Miankaleh peninsula along the southeasternmost shore of the Caspian Sea within the next five years.

 In December 2010, one of the Siberian tigers at the Eram Zoo died due to a feline immunodeficiency virus (FIV) infection.
 In 2011, Iran requested four more Siberian tigers and invited conservation experts from Russia to support the introduction project for the Caspian Sea coast.
 Iran received two pairs of Siberian tigers in 2012.